San Francisco Maritime National Historical Park is located in the Fisherman Wharf neighborhood of San Francisco.

 Alma is the last San Francisco Bay scow schooner still afloat!
 The flat-bottomed scows carried cargo including hay, grain, and fertilizer between farm communities and San Francisco.

-You can even go sailing on the Alma during the summer!
+Check out what it was like to go sailing on the Alma during the summer!

 This steam tug pulled big ships out to sea along with dragging huge rafts of logs.
 It was also used to tow huge lock structures for the Panama Canal.